Rule Change: Completed

 On 31 March 2019 ERM Power submitted two rule change requests:

-These rule change requests seek to make amendments to the MT PASA.
+These rule change requests sought to make amendments to the MT PASA.
 As a result, they have been consolidated into one rule change request.

 On 18 July 2019 the AEMC published a consultation paper on the proposed changes to the MT PASA.
 Submissions were due 15 August 2019 and are published below.